laylamayla/collect_the_stars/README.md

 # Collect The Stars

 I made this game of a tutorial using phaser.
-I am curently modofying it to make it my own, and you can play it here:
+I am curently modifying it to make it my own, and you can play it here:
 [https://laylamayla.github.io/collect_the_stars/](https://laylamayla.github.io/collect_the_stars/)

 Here is the link to the tutorial: